 The fuel hazard reduction treatments will take place on a portion of the identified area from the Mount Tzouhalem Fuel Management Plan, presented to Council in October 2021.
 The grant funding also includes hiring a communications consultant to assist with project and FireSmart public education.

 “This funding is crucial to carry out the necessary fuel hazard reduction treatments in our forests,” said Mayor Al Siebring.
 “Through this important program, we can continue to do this necessary work and make for a safer, more resilient FireSmart community.”

 The FireSmart Community Funding & Supports program provides funding to local governments and First Nations in British Columbia to undertake community-based FireSmart planning and activities that reduce the community’s risk from wildfire.

 A Request for Proposals to complete the work will be issued this spring.
-The work is expected to take place over the summer, with completion in the fall of 2021.
+The work is expected to take place over the summer and extend into the fall.